Amadidominic15/terraform_eks/README.md

 # terraform_eks
-this project creates an eks cluster using terraform and deploys and nginx app in the cluster, github action is also used for cicd
+this project creates an eks cluster using terraform and deploys an nginx app in the cluster, github action is also used for cicd